Issue of Unpaid Salary After Resignation

 From Netherlands

-Points to remember:
+Points to Remember:

 - Any employee, when "ASKED TO LEAVE," has all rights to question the employer instead of resigning blindly.
-It is out of the ordinary if the Manager is held responsible for any activity against his terms of employment.
+It is out of the ordinary if the Manager is held responsible for any activity against their terms of employment.

 - Decide whether you want to go legal for any punitive damages caused to you due to intentional termination -- Be the best judge yourself.